Ram Kaicho: Independent circuit (2006-2009)

 Ram debuted as a professional wrestler while being an elementary school pupil on February 18, 2006, at 666 1st Fan Appreciation Day: Welcome To 666, an event promoted by Wrestling of Darkness 666 where she teamed up with Kenji Sawaragi and Kyoko Kimura to defeat Minepyon, Naoshi Sano and Shinobu.

 Since her debut, Ram was one of the youngest female wrestlers of Japan and her gimmick has been portraited as a demonic possessed kid who was fighting significantly older opponents.
 Debuting as a comedy wrestler and going under the nickname of "President Ram", Ram was often billed as the daughter of The Undertaker, using to perform the latter's infamous chokeslam against larger opponents.
 She was even able to win the Ironman Heavymetalweight Championship around the age of 12, making her one of the youngest recognized champions in Japanese professional wrestling.

 Beside 666 Wrestling, Ram made sporadic appearances for other promotions in the Japanese independent scene.
 At The Eight Ice Ribbon, an event promoted by Ice Ribbon on November 6, 2006, she teamed up with Onryo to defeat Makoto and Masa Takanashi.
-Before taking an nearly ten-year hiatus from professional wrestling, Ram had her last match at New Ice Ribbon #111 on August 23, 2009, where she teamed up with Yuko Miyamoto to defeat Riho and Yuki Sato.
+Before taking a nearly ten-year hiatus from professional wrestling, Ram had her last match at New Ice Ribbon #111 on August 23, 2009, where she teamed up with Yuko Miyamoto to defeat Riho and Yuki Sato.